brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-08.md

 leaned in close, studying the immobile fixture and briefly wondered what it was doing in the girl's bathroom anyway.

-"*Hey,"* he hissed.
+"*Hey,*" he hissed.
 This close, Harry could see it's tiny silver eye open and turn to him.
 It's tongue flickered out to show he was listening.

 "*Did you see what happened to the girl over there?
-Did you see who killed her?"*
+Did you see who killed her?*"

 Behind him, he heard a gasp, and figured it was Mallory.

-"*Which girl?"*
+"*Which girl?*"

 Harry's eyes widened in horror.
 Which girl?
 There was more than one?